Joey Meneses Player Props: Nationals vs. Mariners

-On Tuesday, Joey Meneses (.268 on-base percentage in past 10 games, 63 points below season-long percentage) and the Washington Nationals face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+Joey Meneses -- with an on-base percentage of .238 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Seattle Mariners, with Logan Gilbert on the mound, on June 28 at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Mariners.
+He is looking to bounce back after he struck out four times in his last game against the Mariners.

 Joey Meneses Game Info & Props vs. the Mariners